- By girly-d

 I hated my hair as a child.

 I looked like Shirley Temple.
 A full on choir-girl ringlet affair.
 It was waaaay too angelic - apart from my fringe.
 My fringe was fucked.
 Cut on a slant courtesy of the DIY salon formerly known as "mum".

-Anyway.
-I hated it.
 It took hours to dry and was way too fiddly.
-So I saved up my money and took myself and my angelic hairdo down to the hair-dressers.
+So I saved up some money and took myself and my angelic hairdo down to the hair-dressers.

 Only my hair is afro.